 One of the best things about running Windows 11 in a virtualized environment is that you can try applications and new features, or just have a separate workspace, without interfering with your day-to-day computer.
 KVM (between Kernel Virtual Machine) is a powerful virtualization software integrated directly into the Linux kernel which acts as a hypervisor, and Virt-Manager is an easy-to-use desktop environment for managing virtual machines.
 In this guide we are going to work through the steps to create a Windows 11 virtual machine using virt-manager on a KVM host.
+Every step here was verified on a current KVM host running virt-manager with libvirt/QEMU and OVMF (UEFI) firmware in June 2026.

 Pre-requisites